RajShashwat/100DaysOfCode/Day 2/Question.md

  C can be placed before D (500) and M (1000) to make 400 and 900.
 ```

-Given a roman numeral, convert it to an integer.
-Input is guaranteed to be within the range from 1 to 4998.

 __For an invalid Roman Number the output should be 0__

 ### Example 1: